 When your untruths are uncovered, you’re probably going to get fired and likely harm your personal and professional reputation to boot.

 Pro-TipWhen you’re writing your cover letter, you should highlight your key skills there, too.
-In your letter, you should draw the hiring manager’s attention to a couple of your technical skills and give examples when you used them in your last job.
+In your letter, you should draw the hiring manager’s attention to a couple of your technical skills and give examples of when you used them in your last job.

 If reading all this has made you feel like you lack some technical skills, or you’re looking at changing careers and need to reskill yourself…

-There’s nothing stopping you from improving your skills or learning completely new ones.
+Nothing is stopping you from improving your skills or learning completely new ones.